Our Place

 A space for healing, a place for learning

-The San Francisco Bay Area welcomes refugees and asylees who have been forcibly displaced from their home countries.
-Since 1975, approximately 170,000 refugees have resettled in the Bay Area from countries including Afghanistan, Bhutan, Burma/Myanmar, the Democratic Republic of Congo, Eritrea, Ethiopia, Iraq, Iran, Nepal, Somalia, Sri Lanka, Syria and more.
-Most have experienced or witnessed extreme violence, and now face a myriad of losses involving identity, relationships and community.
-In addition to these refugees, there are asylees and asylum seekers who have fled threats, violence and persecution at home, and have sought refuge in the Bay Area.
+The San Francisco Bay Area is home to individuals who have been displaced from their countries due to violence and danger.
+Since 1975, approximately 170,000 individuals have resettled in the Bay Area from countries such as Afghanistan, Bhutan, Burma/Myanmar, the Democratic Republic of Congo, Eritrea, Ethiopia, Iraq, Iran, Nepal, Somalia, Sri Lanka, Syria, and others.
+Many of them have endured or witnessed severe violence and now face numerous challenges related to loss of identity, relationships, and community.
+Alongside these individuals, there are others who have fled threats, violence, and persecution, seeking safety and stability in the Bay Area.

-At our Mosaic Healing Center in the East Bay of San Francisco, we aspire to create a space that welcomes our clients and supports the clinicians and interpreters who serve them with openness and respect for each person’s culture and historical truth.
-Through culturally aware, trauma-informed, and linguistically accessible mental health care, we support the healing of refugees, asylees, asylum seekers, and human trafficking survivors.
+At our Mosaic Healing Center in the East Bay of San Francisco, we strive to create an environment that welcomes our clients and supports the clinicians and interpreters who serve them, fostering openness and respect for each individual’s culture and personal experiences.
+Through culturally sensitive, trauma-informed, and language-accessible emotional support, we assist individuals who have escaped violence, exploitation, and persecution in their journey toward healing.

 Learn more about our healing and programs here.